Brighton Colorado Homepage

 • Increased risk of kidney or testicular cancer

-For more information see the Agency for Toxic Substances and Disease Registry (ATSDR) factsheet here.
+For more information see the Agency for Toxic Substances and Disease Registry (ATSDR) facts on PFAS.

-The ability to detect the presence of these compounds has advanced faster than the ability to understand their public health implications.
+The scientific understanding and regulatory response to these compounds is rapidly evolving.
 Technological advances allow us to now detect concentrations in the parts-per-trillion (ppt) range (for some sense of scale, 1 ppt is the equivalent of a single drop of water in 20 Olympic-sized swimming pools).
-The scientific understanding and regulatory response to these compounds is uncertain but rapidly evolving.
-This includes potential public health implications.

 Have PFAS been detected in the City's water?

-Knowing that PFAS have been detected in water systems throughout the country and elsewhere in Colorado, the City of Brighton voluntarily participated in testing its untreated water supply in 2020 and 2021 and low levels of PFAS have been detected in the city’s wells.
-This does not pose a threat to the public’s health.
-As a health advisory from the U.S. Environmental Protection Agency (EPA), the city is not in any violation.
-A final EPA regulation is expected in the fall of 2023, at which time the city will follow closely and ensure compliance.
+Knowing that PFAS have been detected in water systems throughout the country and elsewhere in Colorado, the City of Brighton voluntarily participated in testing its water supply in 2020 and 2021 and low levels of PFAS have been detected in the city’s wells.
+As the new EPA standard contains a compliance and implementation schedule, the city is not in any violation of a drinking water regulation, and is proactively working to address this for the future.

 What actions should I consider?
 What does this mean?

-• This is a concern, not a crisis.
-People do not need to stop drinking their water.
+• This is a concern the City is addressing, not a crisis.
+You do not need to stop drinking your tap water.

 • The lower your exposure, the lower your risk.
 People who are concerned can: